Are there credit cards for people with poor credit histories?

 If you use credit cards for poor credit responsibly, it’s possible to improve your credit score and build a history of good credit.
 By paying your credit card bill on time each month, you can establish good credit history.

-Even if a credit card has a very high interest rate or requires a down payment, using it properly will rebuild your credit history and improve your credit score.
+Even if a credit card has a very high interest rate or requires a security deposit, using it properly will rebuild your credit and improve your credit score.
 By properly managing your finances, eventually you will qualify for better credit card offers and be able to leave the cards for poor credit behind.

 It’s important to remember that prepaid debit cards will not improve your credit score or credit history.
 These cards will not show up on your credit report at all.